-Mr. Sobel is regularly listed in the peer-based guides to leading lawyers, including Chambers USA, America’s Leading Lawyers for Business, Intellectual Asset Management (IAM), Super Lawyers, Best Lawyers in America; Top Attorneys in New York and U.S. News - Best Lawyers.
-Chambers 2012 refers to his “deep[ ] experience[ ] in IP litigation” and describes him as “respected for his strong record of representing large corporations in high-value cases” and “a sage adviser with decades of complex IP litigation experience under his belt.”
-IAM 2012 refers to Mr. Sobel as “bring[ing] an almost unmatched level of experience to the table, having tried many cases in a career spanning over four decades” and being “admired for his ability to untangle the most complex technical and legal problems.”
+Gerald is regularly listed in the peer-based guides to leading lawyers, including Chambers USA, America’s Leading Lawyers for Business, Intellectual Asset Management (IAM), Best Lawyers in America; Top Attorneys in New York and U.S. News - Best Lawyers.
+Best Lawyers in America2014 awarded him “Lawyer of the Year” for Biotechnology Law in the New York City Area.
+Chambers USA 2014 cites sources describing him as “‘one of the top attorneys nationwide’ for patent litigation, and as special counsel continues to advise major names in life sciences on case strategy.”
+The 2013 publication referred to him as a “‘towering figure’ in the field of patent litigation,” and the 2012 edition mentioned his “deep[ ] experience[ ] in IP litigation,” and described him as “respected for his strong record of representing large corporations in high-value cases” and “a sage adviser.”
+Gerald was recognized for his work in life sciences and patent litigation by Who’s Who Legal 2013, and IAM in 2012 referred to him as “bring[ing] an almost unmatched level of experience to the table, having tried many cases in a career spanning over four decades” and being “admired for his ability to untangle the most complex technical and legal problems.”

 He has represented both patentees and alleged infringers.
-Mr. Sobel routinely counsels clients concerning the strength of their positions with respect to intellectual property.
+Gerald routinely counsels clients concerning the strength of their positions with respect to intellectual property.
 He is a frequent lecturer on patent topics.

 Licensing, Research, Marketing and Collaboration Agreements

-Mr. Sobel has negotiated, drafted and litigated many patent and technology agreements.
+Gerald has negotiated, drafted, litigated and/or served as an expert witness concerning many patent and technology agreements.
 These have frequently been cross-licenses or collaboration agreements, international in scope and of great commercial significance.
 The litigated agreements, in particular, have included worldwide agreements, joint research development and marketing ventures, and research sponsorship arrangements.
 In this context, he has addressed contract and antitrust, as well as intellectual property issues.
-Mr. Sobel created and taught the course covering antitrust and its interaction with intellectual property and licensing at the NYU School of Law and has co-taught licensing subsects at the Columbia Law School.
+Gerald created and taught the course covering antitrust and its interaction with intellectual property and licensing at the NYU School of Law and has co-taught licensing subjects at the Columbia Law School.
 He has also negotiated and drafted significant trademark licenses.

-Mr. Sobel has litigated and/or tried many important antitrust cases, including, for example, matters concerning pharmaceuticals, biotech drugs, dyestuffs, office copiers, electrical generator components, cameras and flash attachments, and gasoline.
+Gerald has litigated and/or tried many important antitrust cases, including, for example, matters concerning pharmaceuticals, biotech drugs, dyestuffs, office copiers, electrical generator components, cameras and flash attachments, and gasoline.
 He has extensive experience in litigating and trying antitrust issues concerning patents and licensing.
 He has represented both antitrust plaintiffs and defendants.
-Mr. Sobel has been a frequent lecturer on antitrust topics.
+Gerald has been a frequent lecturer on antitrust topics.